 Even though this is in Japanese, there are enough English headings to navigate the instructional successfully.
 Language turns out to be a minor barrier, as the photography (often augmented by additional pictures emphasising important details) makes for easy interpretation, particularly when coupled with a DVD covering the exact same techniques.
-Available to buy here, for £27, or if they're out of stock, check here.
+Available to buy here, for £27.

 Full Review: Matt from ScrambleStuff, a new company selling MMA/BJJ t-shirts and Japanese DVD imports, sent me a review copy of Yukinori Sasa's Paraestra Guard (or to give it the full title, Paraestra: Attack from Guard Position), which arrived this morning.